-Android 16 is now available for every one using an eligible Pixel device.
+Android 16 is now available for every eligible Pixel phone as well as some Samsung Galaxy phones.
 With every new Android release comes doubts of whether your current phone will get the update.
 And with Android 16 being a major release, you would want to try it out on your device.
-Pixels have always been the first in line to get new Android versions, and if you own one, here are all the supported Pixel phones and devices that can update to Android 16.
+So, here are all the supported phones and devices that can be updated to Android 16.

 Here's an updated and complete list of Pixel phones that will get Android 16.